LexiFi/landmarks/README.md

 The OCAML_LANDMARKS environment variable
 ----------------------------------------

-When the landmarks module is loaded by an instrumented program, the environment variable `OCAML_LANDMARKS` is read.
-If it exists the function `start_profiling` is called.
+When the landmarks module is loaded by an instrumented program and when the ppx rewritter is executed, the environment variable `OCAML_LANDMARKS` is read.
+If it exists the function `start_profiling` is called by the landmark module.
 This variable is parsed as a comma-separated list of items of the form `option=argument` or `option` where `option` is:

  * `format` with possible arguments: `textual` (default) or `json`.
 It controls